Home » projects » DIY Repurposed Window With Metal Sunflowers

 window clean up with wax

-I cleaned the window and gave it a coat of Howard’s Wax in Walnut.
+I cleaned the window and applied Howard’s Wax in Walnut.
 The wax protects the perfectly imperfect finish and gives the frame added patina.

 applying hot glue to a metal sunflower to make window art

-I used hot glue to attach the flowers and leaves to the widow and frame.
-I adjusted the petals a bit pushing them up toward the front center of the flower so the back middle of the sunflower would lay flush with the window and the hot glue would have more surface to grip to.
-Placing the flowers and leaves in a perfectly imperfect random way that would look good was the hardest part of the project.
+I used hot glue to attach the flowers and leaves to the window and frame.
+I adjusted the petals a bit, pushing them up toward the front center of the flower, so the back middle of the sunflower would lie flush with the window.

 sunflower window upcycle recycle